djvcom/lambda-observability/crates/lambda-simulator/README.md

 | Process Freezing | ✅ | ✅ | ❌ |

 Process freezing uses POSIX signals (SIGSTOP/SIGCONT) and is not available on Windows.

+## Current Limitations

+This simulator is designed for testing and development.
+Some AWS Lambda behaviours are not yet fully simulated:

+- **Timeout enforcement** - The `Lambda-Runtime-Deadline-Ms` header is set correctly, but invocations are not automatically terminated when they exceed their timeout
+- **Memory limits** - Memory usage is not enforced or accurately reported
+- **Concurrent invocations** - The simulator processes invocations sequentially
+- **SnapStart** - Restore events and snapshot-based initialisation are not simulated

+These limitations don't affect most testing scenarios, but be aware of them when validating timeout handling or resource limits.

 ## Licence